MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 #### Device enrollment end user tasks

-These tasks depend on how the administrator tell users to install the Company Portal app.
-Typically, the less end users must do to enroll, the higher chance they'll want to enroll.
+These tasks depend on how administrators tell users to install the Company Portal app.
+Typically, the less users must do to enroll, the higher chance they'll want to enroll.

 For more specific information on the end user steps, see [Enroll your macOS device using the Company Portal app](../user-help/enroll-your-device-in-intune-macos-cp.md).

 - If you deployed the Company Portal app using an app configuration policy, then users open the Company Portal app, sign in with their organization account (`user@contoso.com`), and then step through the enrollment.
-Once they enroll, they must approve the profile.
+Once they enroll, they must approve the enrollment profile.
 When users approve, the device is enrolled and considered managed.
 If they don't approve, then they're not enrolled, and won't receive your policy and profile updates.

+  ??How do they receive the CP app??

 - If you didn't deployed the Company Portal app using an app configuration policy, then users must [manually download and run the Company Portal app installer package](https://go.microsoft.com/fwlink/?linkid=853070).

   Users open the Company Portal app, sign in with their organization account (`user@contoso.com`), and then step through the enrollment.
-Once they enroll, they must approve the profile.
+Once they enroll, they must approve the enrollment profile.
 When users approve, the device is enrolled and considered managed.
 If they don't approve, then they're not enrolled, and won't receive your policy and profile updates.

 [!INCLUDE [users-dont-like-enroll](../includes/users-dont-like-enroll.md)]